adamhsparks/ReProduce_Open_Data_Materials_and_Code/content/talk/presentation_3/index.md

 url_video: ""
 ---

+**Unfortunately due to technical issues and time constraints we did not get to cover the hands-on exercise during Re:produce.**

 Associate Professor Adam Sparks has over 20 yrs of agronomy & pathology experience working in the US, Philippines & Australia.
 He leads University of Southern Queensland - Australia Summer crop pathology team & his work currently focuses on plant disease modelling & integrated disease management in sorghum, mungbean & rice.
 Along with Dr. Emerson Del Ponte from the University of Viçosa, Brazil, in 2018 he co-founded [Open Plant Pathology](https://www.openplantpathology.org/), a community of plant pathology, plant disease epidemiology, pathogen population biology, microbial ecology and genomics researchers that supports the several forms of open science practices in plant pathology.